Showing posts with label fly. Show all posts

 Day 4: Friday, December 22, 1989

-That night we rode to the old downtown Orlando.
+That night, we rode to downtown Orlando

 We dined one night at the Polynesian Hotel Restaurant.

-We rode to Downtown Disney it was late and they were closing up shop.
+We rode to Downtown Disney; it was late, and they were closing up shop.

 All the theme parks and hotels were beautifully decorated for the Christmas holidays.